New York Jets 2021 Draft Picks: Building around Zach Wilson

 Zach Wilson is the presumptive pick for the New York Jets at No. 2 overall in the 2021 NFL Draft, but things get interesting from there.
 New York has two first-round picks and five on the first two nights of the draft.

-Take a look at the live results for the Giants in the 2021 NFL Draft:
+Take a look at the live results for the Jets in the 2021 NFL Draft:

 Round 1 — No. 2 — Zach Wilson, QB, BYU